 Until now SS7 has been used almost exclusively by phone companies, and it hasn’t evolved much in decades.
 U.S. Patent No. 10,812,663 promises to change all that.
 The trade name for this technology is TeleSentient®.

-How TeleSentient® Works
+How TeleSentient® Works to identify its callers

 Most laypeople do not realize that the wireless and landline networks we all use each day are really two networks.
 One is the voice network that carries our speech.
 The other is a data path that tells the voice network what to do.
 Leo A. Wrobel, inventor of TeleSentient® is a longtime disaster recovery expert.
 His invention uses the SS7 data network to reveal the impact of disasters and mass calling events on real people, in real time.